roddhjav/apparmor.d/docs/issues.md

 According the Archlinux guideline, on Archlinux, packages cannot install files under `/home/`.
 Therefore the [`pacman`][pacman] profile purposely does not allow access of your home directory.
-This is

-This provides a basic protection against some package (on the AUR) that may have rogue install script.
+This provides a basic protection against some packages (on the AUR) that may have rogue install script.

 [pacman]: https://github.com/roddhjav/apparmor.d/blob/master/apparmor.d/groups/pacman/pacman